Academics

 Computer and Information Science 1115 or 1215.

-Candidates for a B.S. degree in mathematics must choose one of the following tracks to bring the total number of credits in advanced courses to 24.
+Candidates for a B.S. degree in mathematics must choose one of the following tracks plus additional courses in the Mathematics Department to bring the total number of credits in advanced courses to 34.

 Majors should consult with a Mathematics Department counselor concerning substitutions for core science courses.